 Liaison with Native Americans

-NRC Press Release - October 4, 2006, announced formation of the Office of Federal and State Materials and Environmental Management Programs (formerly known as the Office of State and Tribal Programs).
-NRC is committed to implementing programs by acknowledging the sovereign rights of Federally-recognized Native American Tribal governments.
+The NRC acknowledges the sovereign rights of Federally-recognized Native American Tribal governments.
 NRC maintains government-to-government communications with those Tribes, as well as with their national organizations, who are potentially affected by, or otherwise interested in, NRC regulatory activities.
-Tribal interest in nuclear related activities provides for case-by-case exchanges of information on specific issues related to NRC's policy and regulatory authority, primarily in the areas of high and low-level radioactive waste storage, transportation, disposal, and reclamation.
+The NRC initiates contact or responds to requests for information on specific issues related to NRC's policy and regulatory authority, primarily in the areas of high and low-level radioactive waste storage, transportation, disposal, and reclamation.
 NRC also maintains a cooperative relationship with the National Congress of American Indians and cognizance of their related activities.

 Federal Liaison Program